Ubitus usher in the cloud game era - Lifestyle Blog

 Tencent and other major game companies make strategic investments in Ubitus

-TAIPEI, March 16, 2021 /PRNewswire/ — Ubitus, one of the leading cloud game service providers, today announced it has completed a strategic round of financing.
+TOKYO, March 17, 2021 /PRNewswire/ — Ubitus, one of the leading cloud game service providers, today announced it has completed a strategic round of financing.
 The investment was led by Tencent and other major game companies, including Square Enix, Sony Innovation Fund by IGV, and Actoz.

 Investments accelerate industry’s transformation